fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 .. literalinclude:: ../../../../examples/benchamrk_problems/SAS_modelling/1D/prob_def_1.txt

-These examples shows the basic structure in which the file starts with a comment indicating it is a FitBenchmark problem followed by key-value pairs.
+These examples show the basic structure in which the file starts with a comment indicating it is a FitBenchmark problem followed by key-value pairs.
 Available keys are described below: